ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-land, he apprehends it not impossible that the
+and, he apprehends it not impossible that the
 population of India will be consid-
 erably diminished.
 He alleges that this is
 not exaggeration.
 There seems to be no rea-